GREATDANELADY.COM

 fever, aching joints, swollen joints, lack of mobility, depression and anorexia.
 The following antibiotics are sulfonamides.

 Another commonly used, potentially troublesome antibiotics is Cephalexin (Keflex, Cefa-Tabs).
 This can also produces the same symptoms as HOD (fever,swollen/hot joints, immobility, anorexia) even in adult dogs.
-I will use Chephalexin, but with a watchful eye and if the dog starts acting lethargic and achy, we stop the antibiotic, since they are sensitive to it.
+I will use Chephalexin, but with a watchful eye and if the dog starts acting lethargic and achy, we stop the antibiotic.
 Call the vet for an alternative antibiotic and make sure you are using a good Probiotic product to keep the digestive tract functioning properly.

 I will not use Sulfonamides drugs on my dogs.
 A reaction can happen from 24 hours - 2 weeks of being on an antibiotic.
 If there is a reaction, my vet recommends Dexamethsone/Azium and discontinue use or antibiotic.